WEIGHT LOSS HYPNOSIS CASES

 That little girl internalised the message 'if I eat, Daddy will love me', and that was what was behind her compulsion.

-The Hungry Head
+Weight Loss Hypnosis Cases: The Hungry Head

-In this case started with an email:
+This case started with an email:

 I have read your website and I like your approach.
 I am suffering from overeating and weight gain, and also general anxiety.
 Just thinking about contacting you is making me feel very anxious.